codingMustache/codingMustache/README.md

 ## Joke of the Day

-“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+I fear for the calendar, its days are numbered.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What port does HTTP run on?
- 1. PC-9801
+ 1. 23
- 2. Xmillennium
+ 2. 443
- 3. MSX
+ 3. 80
- 4. FM-7
+ 4. 53

 <details>
   <summary>Answer</summary>
-  FM-7
+  80
 </details>